 Currently, the museum is closed for an extended period of time to undergo major renovations, including a complete overhaul of equipment and facilities, due to the aging deterioration of the entire facility and its equipment.
 During this closure, museum staff will continue to engage in activities outside the museum, both in Japan and abroad.

-We are preparing for our scheduled reopening in 2025 so that everyone can enjoy visiting this historical museum in Tokyo Metropolis.
+We are preparing for our scheduled reopening in the spring of 2026 so that everyone can enjoy visiting this historical museum in Tokyo Metropolis.

 Tokyo Metropolitan Edo-Tokyo Museum